jaakkopasanen/AutoEq/README.md

 corners whenever max gain clips the curve.

 ## Parametric Equalizer
+AutoEQ has an optimizer to fit several peaking filters to the desired equalization curve.
+Optimization is part heuristic initialization part mathematical optimization.

+In the initialization phase peaks are detected from the target curve and a peaking filter is created to match the peak's height (gain) and location (frequency).
+This way the optimizer finds suitable number of filters to optimize.
+If bass region has no peaks and therefore is missing filters entirely maximum of two filters will be added at 20 Hz and 60 Hz.

+A way to limit the number of filters used is provided with `max_filters` parameter.
+If there are too many filters after initialization filters are removed.
+First filters with small gain (< 0.2 dB and < 0.33 dB) are removed.
+If there are too many filters after reduction of small gain filters, nearby filters are attempted to merge.
+Merged filter will be in the mid point of the merged filters.
+If merging filters did not reduce the count enough smallest filters are removed until count matches maximum allowed number of filters.
+Image below shows initialization for 1More MK801 headphone.
+Red dots are the peaks of filters before reduction and green dots are the peaks after reduction.

 ![filter-initialization](https://raw.githubusercontent.com/jaakkopasanen/AutoEq/master/img/FilterInitialization.png)

 *Equalization target and initial peak filters for optimization before and after filter number limitation*

+After suitable number of filters have been achieved and filter center frequencies and gains have been set to appropriate values a mathematical optimization is performed to fit sum frequency response of all filters to match as close as possible the desired curve.
+Optimization is based on gradient descent optimizer and will attempt to minimize mean squared error between the sum frequency response of the filters and the target.
+When improvements in the error are getting too small to make a practical difference the optimization is stopped.
+Animation below shows progress from the initialization to a close finished curve.

 ![optimization-animation](https://raw.githubusercontent.com/jaakkopasanen/AutoEq/master/img/Optimization.gif)

 *Optimization of parametric eq filters (click to play)*

+Below is the end result of optimizing only 5 peaking filters to equalization curve of 1More MK801 headphone.
+Parametric eq curve deviates from the fine equalization curve in some points but all in all follows the target surprisingly well.
+The two equalization curves have hardly audible difference.
+Some headphones are not as easy to equalize properly with limited number of bands because highly erratic curves are impossible to be estimated with only a few peaking filters.

 ![1more-mk801-plot](https://raw.githubusercontent.com/jaakkopasanen/AutoEq/master/img/1More%20MK801.png)